Maxz2136/AI-assignment/assignment-2/solution.md

 ### Solution Explanation

-The problem has to be defined before we can solve it.

-To define the problem means to define it's state space.
+Since the search algorithm to be used should be A* algorithm,  so we should define our heuristic function which is a component of the A* algorithm.

+The heuristic function for the travelling salesman probem is the min-neighbour algorithm to find the sub-optimal path in TSP.

+It means ,given a node, and we have to find the heuristic cost of the node. we calculate it in the given way.